kelianClerc/graphqlient_gradle_plugin/README.md

 If you need it you can retrieve the string request that will be sent to the server with `userRequest.query()`

 ## Response
-The plugin also generate a QLResponse class, named the same way that QLRequest class.
+The plugin also generates a QLResponse class, named the same way as QLRequest class.
 It has fields corresponding to the fields of the response.
-It also contains nested class corresponding to sub objects of the query.
+It also contains nested classes corresponding to sub objects of the query.
 It will be mapped with the response from the GraphQL server by `graphqlient` library.